 How to Use FACTS for Reusable Row-Level Logic

 This guide shows how to use the FACTS clause to define reusable row-level expressions that metrics can reference.
 FACTS eliminate duplicated calculations across metrics and support chaining (one fact referencing another).
+Facts can also be queried directly as row-level columns and annotated with comments, synonyms, and access modifiers.

 Prerequisites: